mosierkyle/mosierkyle/README.md

 https://github.com/kylemosier

 ### 📚 What I've been working on
-- [WhoWon]: Upload your golf scorecard and find out who won!
+- WhoWon: Upload your golf scorecard and find out who won!
 Apply handicaps, different game modes, and teams!
 - [JobHunt](https://github.com/mosierkyle/study-spot): An app to assist you on your search for employment
 - [StudySpot](https://github.com/mosierkyle/study-spot): A community driven app that helps you find the best study spots on your college campus
 - [Graph UI Library](https://github.com/mosierkyle/Graph_UI_LIbrary): JSON data visualization tool - Plenful Internship